 Once you’ve completed the first 24 months of your contract, you can switch to a cheaper SIM only deal.
 By switching, you can normally save around £300 per year whilst keeping the same iPhone and keeping the same phone number.
 Providing your iPhone is unlocked, simply change the SIM card that’s inside your device.

 For iPhone owners, the best value SIM Only deal is Three’s £10/month tariff.
 You’ll get 600 minutes, all-you-can-eat texts and a generous 1GB of internet.
 As most people are paying around £35/month on their normal iPhone contract, switching to this £10 deal would shave a massive 70% off your monthly phone bill.
 Over the course of a year, this equates to a £300 saving.
 For iPhone 5, iPhone 5c and iPhone 5s owners, there’s also the bonus of 4G internet (you’ll need to live in a 4G coverage area).

 Please select the type of iPhone you own:

 iPhone 5 Family »With 4G internet in selected areas.

 iPhone 3GS »

-For heavy internet users, check out The One Plan for £15/month.
-With The One Plan, you’ll get 2000 minutes, 5000 Three-to-Three minutes and 5000 texts.
-You’ll also get all-you-can-eat data with no download limits.
+For heavy internet users, check out The One Plan for £23/month.
+With The One Plan, you’ll get all-you-can-eat minutes, all-you-can-eat texts and all-you-can-eat data with no download limits.
 This is a great choice for anyone who loves to download music and also for anyone who loves watching online videos.
 Unlimited data is also great for downloading applications.
-Tethering is included on The One Plan so you can share the mobile internet connection with other devices (e.g. your laptop or tablet).
+4GB of tethering is included on the plan so you can share the mobile internet connection with other devices (e.g. your laptop or tablet).